-How to Add Local Music to Spotify
+How to Sync Local Files Spotify on Windows

 Step 4.
 You can locate uploaded own songs in the Local Files option at the left-sidebar of Spotify's main interface.